-Daniel Hall, Cemetery Park Officer
+Richard Nimmo, Cemetery Park Officer

 Marilyn Baltutis, Trustee

 Marilyn is a local resident who has enjoyed the cemetery for over 30 years, and is now particularly involved in interpreting its history.
-She brings a wealth of experience as a primary school teacher, conservation volunteer and Scout leader.
+She brings a wealth of experience as a primary school teacher, conservation volunteer and scout leader.

 Sigrid Werner, Trustee

 Sigrid has lived in Tower Hamlets since 1998 and got to know about the Friends when she came to work at educational charity Setpoint London East in 2001.
 A local historian in her spare time, she is also a committee member of the East London History Society, treasurer of the Friends of St. George’s German Lutheran Church, Aldgate and a member of the Tower Hamlets Inter Faith Forum.

 Karen is one of our trustees.

 Terry was for 22 years environmental education officer of a local charity, working with schools and community groups to enrich parks, school grounds and community gardens for biodiversity and education.
 Terry is a general naturalist, and has helped make the Cemetery Park exceptionally rich in wildflowers and butterflies.

 Angela provides invaluable support in the Friends office.
 She is a trained Legal Secretary who also brings experience in University administration from her years working for Barts and the London School of Medicine and Dentistry.